 Innovation has been integral to the Salesforce ecosystem since its founding in 1999 by Marc Benioff and Parker Harris.
 In addition to utilizing Salesforce technology to transform businesses or organizations, innovation can be seen in how individuals have personally developed in their lives and careers.

 As a hairdresser, Cheryl worked long hours and eventually developed an injury to her rotator cuff.
 This prompted her to switch jobs and eventually become a junior analyst.
-The role required creating business metrics reports.
+The role required her to create business metrics reports.

 “Considering the multiple silo systems from which raw data was extracted to generate my reports, I believed streamlining this process through having all the data in one system would be of benefit,” Cheryl mentioned during the 2014 Dreamforce conference.